Group knowledge and individual introspection: Introduction

-The rest of the paper is organized as follows.
-We review the related literature in the next section.
-In Section \ref{Sec:Model}, we introduce the baseline model, which consists of knowledge operators and possibility relations on a fixed state space.
-Then in Section \ref{sec:RevisionOperators} we introduce revision operators in order to formalize inference making and study their properties.
-We put revision operators into use in Section \ref{Sec:KRevision}, where we define types and see how differently introspective agents revise knowledge.
-Finally, we give a full characterization of distributed knowledge in Section \ref{Sec:DK}.
+In Section \ref{Sec:Model} we introduce the basic ingredients of the model, namely knowledge operators and possibility relations.
+To formalize inference making, we introduce revision operators in Section \ref{sec:RevisionOperators} and study their properties.
+We put revision operators into use in Section \ref{Sec:KRevision}, where we define revision types and formalize how agents with different levels of introspection revise their knowledge during communication.
+In the same section, we also introduce a partial order on the set of revision types.
+We give a full characterization of distributed knowledge in Section \ref{Sec:DK}.
+Finally, in Section \ref{Sec:Disc} we discuss the related literature and some of the assumptions made in our model.